pew-org/pew/README.md

 It works on bash, zsh, fish, powershell, etc.

 Thanks to using Python libraries and setuptools for dependency management, to Python stricter error handling and the fact that "shelling out" let us avoid keeping track of the previous environment variable values, pew code is much shorter and easier to understand than [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/)'s.
 How many Python programmers know at a glance what does `"${out_args[@]-}"` do?
 Or `eval "envname=\$$#"`?
+Or [all other bash quirks](http://mywiki.wooledge.org/BashPitfalls) for that matter?

 License
 -------